JetBrains/teamcity-documentation/topics/kotlin-dsl.md

 ## Edit Kotlin Projects in IntelliJ IDEA

+You can create, edit, and debug TeamCity Kotlin DSL projects in IntelliJ IDEA (both Ultimate and Community versions are supported).

 ### Create New Project

 To add the `.teamcity` settings directory as a new module to an existing project in IntelliJ IDEA, follow the step below: